Somatic Experiencing® (SE®) Model

 - Birth Family Home

 - Community Agency

 - Residential Care Facility

-Somatic Experiencing® (SE) does not have materials available in a language other than English.
+Somatic Experiencing® (SE®) Model has materials available in languages other than English:

 Resources Needed to Run Program